 Cost of certificates

-They will send the information onto us.
-We will register the birth and can send you the short birth certificate (free of charge) in the post.
+The Register Office you visit will send the information onto us and we will complete the registration.
+After payment is taken we will send you the certificate in the post.

-If you require the full birth certificate and any additional copies please make a cheque or postal order payable to 'London Borough of Lambeth' for the amount of £4 for each extra certificate (certificate price at the time of registration).
+If you require the full birth certificate and any additional copies please make a cheque or postal order payable to 'London Borough of Lambeth' for the amount of £11 for each certificate.

 3. Same-sex female couples